Mortgage

 Content was accurate at the time of publication.

-Think of it like stepping into the seller’s shoes: You’ll take their place as the person responsible for a loan that’s already partway paid off.
+Think of an assumable mortgage as a way to step into the seller’s shoes: You’ll take their place as the person responsible for a loan that’s already partway paid off.
+That loan likely needs to be a government-backed mortgage, however, since most conventional loans aren’t assumable.

-Additionally, sellers who can offer loan assumption may have a leg up on others because they can provide the opportunity to lock in low interest rates.
-In some cases, they can even sell their home at a higher price because the lower interest rate offsets the higher principal amount.
+Additionally, sellers who can offer loan assumption may have a leg up on others because they can provide that opportunity to lock in low interest rates.
+In some cases, they can even sell their home at a higher price because the lower interest rate offsets the higher loan amount.

 All VA loans are assumable, but with additional rules and requirements that govern exactly how:

-Loans originated before March 1, 1988, are “freely assumable,” which means the assumption doesn’t have to be approved by anyone.
+Loans originated before March 1, 1988, are “freely assumable,” which means a lender doesn’t have to approve the assumption.

 Loans originated after March 1, 1988, are assumable as long as the lender approves and the buyer is deemed creditworthy and pays a processing fee.